 Function Decision Making Body Delegation (f) exercising functions under section 53 of the Wildlife and Countryside Act 1981 (duty to keep definitive map and statement under continuous review).
-Council Planning Committee The appointment of any individual:- (a) to any office other than an office in which he/she is employed by the authority; (b) to any body other than: (i) the authority; (ii) a joint committee of two or more authorities; or (c) to any committee or sub-committee of such a body, and the revocation of any such appointment.
-Council - except for appointments pursuant to powers of intervention under section 6 or section 7 of the School Standards and Organisation (Wales) Act 2013 Delegation - which are assigned as Cabinet Functions. - For appointment of officer representatives to outside bodies and groups, authority to make and revoke appointments from time to time as necessary is delegated to the Chief Executive, in consultation with the relevant Cabinet member (further delegable if the Chief Executive has a conflict of interest). - For appointments pursuant to powers of intervention - Director of
+Council - except for appointments pursuant to powers of intervention under section 6 or section 7 of the School Standards and Organisation (Wales) Act 2013 Delegation - which are assigned as Cabinet Functions.
+Planning Committee - For appointment of officer representatives to outside bodies and groups, authority to make and revoke appointments from time to time as necessary is delegated to the Chief Executive, in consultation with the relevant Cabinet member (further delegable if the Chief Executive has a conflict of interest). - For appointments pursuant to powers of intervention - Director of Education under delegation reference DEd1 (in Section 4F of this The appointment of any individual:- (a) to any office other than an office in which he/she is employed by the authority; (b) to any body other than: (i) the authority; (ii) a joint committee of two or more authorities; or (c) to any committee or sub-committee of such a body, and the revocation of any such appointment.
+Power to make payments or provide other benefit in cases of maladministration etc. Council Director/Assistant Director/Chief Officer

-Power to make payments or provide other benefit in cases of maladministration etc. Council Education under delegation reference DEd1 (in Section 4F of this scheme) Director/Assistant Director/Chief Officer Functions in respect of the calculation of council tax base in accordance with any of the following:- (a) the determination of an amount for item T in section 33(1) and 44(1) of the Local Government Finance Act 1992; (b) the determination of an amount for item TP in sections 34(3), 45(3), 48(3), 48(4) of the Local Government Finance Act 1992; (c) the determination of an amount required for determining an amount for the item mentioned in paragraph (a) or (b) above.
-Council Function Decision Making Body Delegation Licensing functions in accordance with Dort 2 of the Licensing Act 2002 except Continue Licensing Licensing functions in accordance with Part 2 of the Licensing Act 2003 except Section 6.
-Committee

-(j) part 5 of Schedule 11 - registration with local authority Functions in respect of approval under Section 51 or a determination under Section 53 of Cabinet the School Standards and Organisation (Wales) Act 2013.
+Function Decision Making Body Delegation Functions in respect of the calculation of council tax base in accordance with any of the following:- (a) the determination of an amount for item T in section 33(1) and 44(1) of the Local Government Finance Act 1992; (b) the determination of an amount for item TP in sections 34(3), 45(3), 48(3), 48(4) of the Local Government Finance Act 1992; (c) the determination of an amount required for determining an amount for the item mentioned in paragraph (a) or (b) above.
+Licensing functions in accordance with Part 2 of the Licensing Act 2003 except Section 6.
+Licensing Committee Functions in respect of gambling under the following provisions of the Gambling Act 2005.
+Licensing Committee (a) section 29 - licensing authority information; (b) section 30 - other exchange of information; (c) section 166 - resolution not to issue casino licenses; (d) section 212 and regulations made under that section - fees; (e) section 284 - removal of exemption; (f) section 304 - authorised persons; (g) section 346 - prosecutions by licensing authority; (h) section 349 - three year licensing policy; (i) section 350 - exchange of information; (j) part 5 of Schedule 11 - registration with local authority Functions in respect of approval under Section 51 or a determination under Section 53 of the School Standards and Organisation (Wales) Act 2013.
+Cabinet